rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 maxToREstimate

     Time stamp for the maximum time for the signal group to go to red.
-If the signal group is red, it is the maximum time for the next red.
+If the signal group is red, it is the maximum time for the next red

     ====  =============
     type  ``timestamp``